Application icon

 The Replace function replaces matched text in the selected fields with new, possibly empty, text.

-In this mode you are looking for occurrences of the from pattern string.
+In this mode you are looking for occurrences of the replace field.

 In this mode you match whole words only.
 For the purposes of this function a match whole word test fails if:

-In this mode you are looking for individual characters in the from pattern.
+In this mode you are looking for individual characters in the replace field.
 If found they are replaced with the replace pattern.

 eg: If the Title field contains a1b2c3